United Nations Stabilisation Mission in Haiti: Status and history

 On 2 August 2007, UN Secretary-General Ban Ki-moon arrived in Haiti to assess the role of the UN forces, announcing that he would visit Cité Soleil during his visit.
 He said that it was Haiti's largest slum and, as such, was the most important target for U.N. peacekeepers in gaining control over the armed gangs.
 During his visit, he announced an extension of the mandate of the UN forces in Haiti.
 It took MINUSTAH three months and 800 arrests to deal with the gangs and decrease the number of kidnappings on the streets.

 President René Préval has expressed ambivalent feelings about the UN security presence, stating that "if the Haitian people were asked if they wanted the UN forces to leave they would say yes."
 Survivors frequently blame the UN peacekeepers for deaths of relatives.

 In April 2008, Haiti was facing a severe food crisis as well as governmental destabilization to Parliament's failure to ratify the president's choice of a prime minister.
 There were severe riots, so the UN force fired rubber bullets in Port-au-Prince and the riot calmed.
 The head of MINUSTAH called for a new government to be chosen as soon as possible.
 Meanwhile, the UN provided emergency food.
 Haiti was hit by four consecutive hurricanes between August and September 2008.
 These storms crippled coastal regions, requiring humanitarian aid for 800,000 people.

-Critics of MINUSTAH's goal of providing security say that the provision of increased police presence is coming with the unfortunate consequence of neglecting the vast socioeconomic problems in the area, the lack of effort in addressing infrastructure improvement, the joblessness, and the pervasive poverty.
-In 2009, with the appointment of former U.S. President Bill Clinton as the UN Special Envoy, there is hope that the international donor community will provide increased aid.
-MINUSTAH renewed its commitment to Haiti, and $3 billion for projects has been pledged by the international community, mainly for rebuilding after the hurricanes.
-However, in Cité Soleil, there are signs of a desire for political independence that the international community would rather ignore.
+Critics of MINUSTAH's goal of providing security said that the provision of increased police presence came with the unfortunate consequence of neglecting the vast socioeconomic problems in the area, the lack of effort in addressing infrastructure improvement, the joblessness, and the pervasive poverty.
+In 2009, with the appointment of former U.S. President Bill Clinton as the UN Special Envoy, there was hope that the international donor community would provide increased aid.
+MINUSTAH renewed its commitment to Haiti, and $3 billion for projects was pledged by the international community, mainly for rebuilding after the hurricanes.
+However, in Cité Soleil, there were signs of a desire for political independence from the efforts of the international community.